tygrysek90/OpenRCT2-Just-Textbox/README.md

 _______

 ### Issues, feature requests, contacting the author
-Issues page up here, otherwise I'm avalible via OpenRCT2 discord (just tag @tygrysek90 in #plugin or #off-topic)
+Issues page up here, otherwise I'm available via OpenRCT2 discord (just tag @tygrysek90 in #plugin or #off-topic)

 _______

 ### Thanks to & building from source
 Wait, how this can be together?

 Easily!
-Since I wanted to thank to [Basssiiie](https://github.com/Basssiiie) for creating OpenRCT2-Simple-Typescript-Template and FlexUi that i boldly use in this micro-plugin, lol ... and there is my own plugin template that actualy combines both of those two, and you can read [build instruction there](https://github.com/tygrysek90/OpenRCT2-Tiger-Plugin-Template?tab=readme-ov-file#how-to-start).
+Since I wanted to thank to [Basssiiie](https://github.com/Basssiiie) for creating OpenRCT2-Simple-Typescript-Template and FlexUi that i boldly use in this micro-plugin, lol ... and there is my own plugin template that actually combines both of those two, and you can read [build instruction there](https://github.com/tygrysek90/OpenRCT2-Tiger-Plugin-Template?tab=readme-ov-file#how-to-start).
 Or if you are familiar with Basssiiie's template, just look at extra commands in `package.json`.